 Associate Professor of Law

-Since 2010, Professor Henderson has organized and facilitated the Rutgers Reentry Roundtable, and she is a member of the steering committee for Newark Reentry Legal Services (ReLeSe).
-Professor Henderson is also a member of the board of directors of Practicing Attorneys for Law Students Program, Inc. (PALS).
+Since 2010, Professor Henderson has organized and facilitated the Rutgers Reentry Roundtable and she is a member of the steering committee for Newark Reentry Legal Services (ReLeSe).
+Professor Henderson is also a member of the board of directors of the Practicing Attorneys for Law Students Program, Inc. (PALS).
 In 2013, the Rutgers–Newark Student Bar Association awarded Professor Henderson with the law school’s “Professor of the Year” award.

 “The Efficacy of Uniform Laws for Mitigating Collateral Consequences” (work-in-progress)